-To make the homemade strawberry cupcakes extra special, we’re topping them with white chocolate strawberry frosting made from pure white chocolate and freeze-dried strawberries– yet another trick to fantastic strawberry flavor.
+To make the strawberry cupcakes extra special, top them with white chocolate strawberry frosting made from pure white chocolate and freeze-dried strawberries.
 I admit that the cupcakes don’t have a super strong strawberry flavor– you’ll taste it, but it’s truly brought out when paired with our strawberry frosting.

-Before we get to the frosting, let’s begin with the cupcakes!
+But before we get to the frosting, let’s walk through the cupcakes.

-The first step is to grab fresh strawberries, puree them into a liquid, then reduce the puree down on the stove for about 20 minutes.
+Grab fresh strawberries, puree them into a liquid, then reduce the puree down on the stove for about 20 minutes.
 Do you see the photo above?
-That is heavily concentrated pure strawberry flavor– about 1/4 cup of reduced strawberry puree.
+That is heavily concentrated pure strawberry flavor, about 1/4 cup of reduced strawberry puree.
 After making the strawberry cake, readers have said it’s helpful to make the reduced strawberry puree the night before so it has time to cool down.

 As a refresher: If we added the strawberry puree without reducing it down first, it would completely ruin the texture of the cupcake and the strawberry flavor would be almost absent.
 Reducing it is the secret.

-The best strawberry cupcakes require the best frosting!!
-And if that frosting is as bubble gum pink as Barbie’s corvette, well, that’s even better!
-This white chocolate strawberry frosting is creamy, lush, and completely PACKED with real strawberry flavor.
-We’re using two secret ingredients:
+White chocolate strawberry cupcakes require the best frosting!
+And if that frosting is as bubble gum pink as Barbie’s corvette… well, that’s even better!
+This white chocolate strawberry frosting is adapted from my plain strawberry frosting.
+It’s creamy, lush, and completely packed with real strawberry flavor.
+We’re using two special ingredients:

-Freeze-dried strawberries: Like strawberry cake, strawberry frosting has always left me disappointed.
-What’s the issue?
-Two things, actually.
-(1) The strawberry frosting would curdle from the added moisture and (2) no amount of fresh strawberries could get me the strawberry flavor I craved.
-The solution is freeze-dried strawberries.
-Grind them into a powder and use in place of some of the confectioners’ sugar.
+- Freeze-dried strawberries: Like strawberry cake, strawberry frosting used to leave me disappointed because (1) the strawberry frosting curdled from the added moisture and (2) no amount of fresh strawberries could get me the strawberry flavor I craved.
+The solution is freeze-dried berries.
+(Also the solution to raspberry flavor in our raspberry sugar cookies!)
+Grind freeze-dried strawberries into a powder and use in place of some of the confectioners’ sugar.
+You can find freeze-dried strawberries at stores like Wegmans, Giant, Trader Joe’s, Target, and many other major grocery stores, too.
+Keep your eyes peeled because they’re more commonly found that you think.

 Remember the extra 2 ounces of white chocolate?
 Melt it down and coat some fresh strawberries for the perfect finishing touch to our white chocolate strawberry cupcakes.
 So beautiful, so simple, so strawberry!

-Between the reduced strawberry puree, white chocolate, and strawberry powder– it seems like a lot of finicky steps.
-And you’re right… these white chocolate strawberry cupcakes definitely require some effort.
-The good news is that you can get started on almost everything ahead of time (see my make ahead instructions) and the great news is that the result of your hard work is PINK CUPCAKES.
+This cupcake recipe definitely requires some effort, but the good news is that you can get started on almost everything ahead of time.
+And the great news is that the result of your hard work is pretty pink cupcakes!

 - 1 teaspoon baking powder